Belmont, Massachusetts: Railroad history

+Presently, the MBTA operates the Fitchburg Line through Belmont as part of its MBTA commuter rail service.
+Passenger service on the line terminates at Wachusett station in Fitchburg.

-The station stops at Belmont Center and Waverley were once grade crossings, so that pedestrian and vehicular traffic had to cross directly over rails that were in public roads.
-In 1907, the grade at Belmont Center was eliminated by constructing a stone arch bridge and elevated embankment to carry the tracks past a new station building.
-At Waverley, the grade was lowered so that the tracks ran under Trapelo Road, though the platform did not have an enclosed structure at that location.
+The station stops at Belmont Center and Waverley were once level crossings, and pedestrian and vehicle traffic had to cross directly over rails on public roads.
+In 1907, a stone arch bridge, elevated embankment, and station building were constructed such that the track runs over the road.
+At Waverley, the grade was lowered so that the tracks ran under Trapelo Road, though the platform did not have an enclosed structure there.

 A second historic railroad station building exists in Belmont, though it is not obvious.
-The one-room Wellington Hill Station was originally built in the 1840s as a private school, not far from its current location in Belmont Center.
+The one-room Wellington Hill Station was built in the 1840s as a private school, not far from its current location in Belmont Center.
 It was then used by the Fitchburg Railroad from 1852 to 1879.
 When the railroad decided to replace the station with a larger structure, the building was moved to the Underwood Estate and used as a summer house.
 In 1974, the station was donated to the Belmont Historical Society.
-It was restored and relocated to its current location in 1980.
+It was restored and moved to its current location in 1980.

+As of 2024, plans are underway to construct the Belmont Community Path, a rail trail across Belmont, using the abandoned Central Massachusetts Railroad right-of-way along the existing Fitchburg Line tracks.
+When completed this trail will be part of the Mass Central Rail Trail.

 Present day

 Belmont remains a primarily residential suburb, with little population growth since the 1950s.
 It is best known for the mansion-filled Belmont Hill neighborhood, although most residents live in more densely settled, low-lying areas around the Hill.
 There are three major commercial centers in the town: Belmont Center in the center, Cushing Square in the south, and Waverley Square in the west.
-Town Hall and other civic buildings are located in Belmont Center.
+Town Hall and other civic buildings are in Belmont Center.
 Large tracts of land from former farms and greenhouse estates form public or publicly accessible areas such as Rock Meadow, Habitat, portions of the McLean Hospital tract and various town fields.

 Geography

-According to the United States Census Bureau, the town has a total area of 4.7 square miles (12.2 km2), of which 4.7 square miles (12.1 km2) is land and less than 0.1 square miles (0.1 km2), or 1.06%, is water.
+According to the United States Census Bureau, the town has an area of 4.7 square miles (12.2 km2), of which 4.7 square miles (12.1 km2) is land and less than 0.1 square miles (0.1 km2), or 1.06%, is water.

 Belmont is bordered by Cambridge on the east, Arlington on the north, Lexington on the northwest, Waltham on the west, and Watertown on the south.